-The answer is yes.
-You won't get some of the AirPods Pro's bonus features, like hands-free Siri or Apple's spatial audio virtual surround mode for watching movies and TV shows, but the alternatives listed below deliver on core performance attributes such as sound and voice calling.
+While none of these are going to be quite as good as the AirPods Pro 2 and are missing the AirPods Pro 2's bonus features, like hands-free Siri or Apple's spatial audio virtual surround mode for watching movies and TV shows, the picks listed below to deliver strong performance for their relatively modest price and are very good values.
 They also feature decent active noise canceling, are well designed and fit comfortably.
 Note that all these picks work with both iOS and Android devices and aren't Apple-centric like the AirPods Pro.

 I'll be updating this list as new models arrive, but here are the best "cheap" noise-canceling, true-wireless earbuds I'm impressed with right now.